JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 Node.js is an open source cross-platform.
 Since its introduction in 2009, it got hugely popular and now plays a significant role in the web development scene.
 If GitHub stars are one popularity indication factor, having 46,000+ stars means it is very popular.

-Node.js is built on top of the Google Chrome V8 JavaScript engine, and it’s mainly used to create web servers — but it’s not limited to that.
+Node.js is built on top of the Google Chrome V8 JavaScript engine, and it's mainly used to create web servers — but it's not limited to that.

-#### It’s fast
+#### It's fast

 One of the main selling points of Node.js is **speed**.
 JavaScript code running on Node.js (depending on the benchmark) can be twice as fast as compiled languages like C or Java, and orders of magnitude faster than interpreted languages like Python or Ruby, because of its non-blocking paradigm.

-#### It’s simple
+#### It's simple

 Node.js is simple.
 Extremely simple, actually.

-#### It’s JavaScript
+#### It's JavaScript

 Node.js runs JavaScript code.
 This means that millions of front-end developers that already use JavaScript in the browser are able to run the server-side code and client-side code using the same programming language without the need to learn a completely different tool.

-The paradigms are all the same, and in Node.js the new ECMAScript standards can be used first, as you don’t have to wait for all your users to update their browsers — you decide which ECMAScript version to use by changing the Node.js version.
+The paradigms are all the same, and in Node.js the new ECMAScript standards can be used first, as you don't have to wait for all your users to update their browsers — you decide which ECMAScript version to use by changing the Node.js version.

 #### It runs on V8

 Running on the Google V8 JavaScript engine, which is open source — Node.js is able to leverage the work of thousands of engineers that made (and will continue to make) the Chrome JavaScript runtime blazing fast.

-#### It’s an asynchronous platform
+#### It's an asynchronous platform

 In traditional programming languages (C, Java, Python, PHP) all instructions are blocking by default unless you explicitly “opt in” to perform asynchronous operations.
 If you perform a network request to read some JSON, the execution of that particular thread is blocked until the response is ready.

 JavaScript allows to create **asynchronous and non-blocking code** in a very simple way, by using a single thread, callback functions and event-driven programming.
 Every time an expensive operation occurs, we pass a callback function that will be called once we can continue with the processing.
-We’re not waiting for that to finish before going on with the rest of the program.
+We're not waiting for that to finish before going on with the rest of the program.

 Such mechanism derives from the browser.
-We can’t wait until something loads from an AJAX request before being able to intercept click events on the page. **It all must happen in real time** to provide a good experience to the user.
+We can't wait until something loads from an AJAX request before being able to intercept click events on the page. **It all must happen in real time** to provide a good experience to the user.

-If you’ve created an onclick handler for a web page you’ve already used asynchronous programming techniques with event listeners.
+If you've created an onclick handler for a web page you've already used asynchronous programming techniques with event listeners.

 This allows Node.js to handle thousands of concurrent connections with a single server without introducing the burden of managing threads concurrency, which would be a major source of bugs.